foxBMS/foxbms-2/docs/developer-manual/style-guide/guidelines_c.rst

         - put the confusing argument on its own line with an explanatory comment.
         - If there is still a case where one argument is significantly more readable on its own line, then put it on its own line.
           The decision should be specific to the argument which is made more readable rather than a general policy.
         - Sometimes arguments form a structure that is important for readability.
           In those cases, it is **RECOMMENDED** to format the arguments according to that structure

 Different correct ways to call functions with multiple parameters or long function names are given in :numref:`function-call`.

 .. literalinclude:: ./examples/c-013.c
    :language: C
-    :lines: 41-
+   :lines: 79-85,88-95,97-100,101-121
    :linenos:
+   :emphasize-lines: 3-5,10-12,27-31,35-37
    :caption: Correct formatting of function calls.
    :name: function-call

 .. _rule_c_additional_function_rules: